falconry/falcon/docs/api/multipart.rst

             # TODO: Do something else

 .. note::
-   The request stream is only consumed along iteration over the body parts in a form, rather than being read in and buffered all at once.
+   Rather than being read in and buffered all at once, the request stream is only consumed on-demand, while iterating over the body parts in the form.

-   You can then choose whether to read the whole part into the memory, store in a file, or :ref:`upload to the cloud <multipart_cloud_upload>`.
+   For each part, you can choose whether to read the whole part into memory, write it out to a file, or :ref:`upload it to the cloud
-   Falcon offers straightforward support for all these scenarios.
+   <multipart_cloud_upload>`.
+Falcon offers straightforward support for all
+   of these scenarios.

 Body Part Type
 --------------